 4 Laundry Hacks So You Don’t Lose Your Socks

 I love taking a mesh laundry bag with me when I go on vacation.
-I throw it in my suitcase, then put my socks in it after I’ve worn them.
-When I get back from vacation, I toss the entire bag in the washer and dryer.
+I pack it in my suitcase, then put my socks in it after I’ve worn them.
+When I get back from vacation, I throw the entire bag in the washer and dryer.

-2. Hang a lost socks sign in your laundry room.
+Hang a lost socks sign in your laundry room

-I have a ton of super cute socks with all different sorts of designs on them.
+I have a ton of super cute socks with all sorts of designs on them.
 No two are the same.
 This is, mostly, because my brother once told me, “White socks are a wasted opportunity.”
-So I avoid buying a bag of white socks and wearing them daily.
+So, ever since then, I’ve avoided buying a bag of white socks and wearing them daily.

 As I mentioned earlier, I’ve been noticing a lot of holes in my socks lately.
 What happens, though, is I get a hole in one sock and think that I should save the other one because it doesn’t have a hole.
 And for a while, I contemplate not tossing the hole-free sock.